Phil Nibbelink

-Phil Nibbelink (born June 3, 1955) is an American animator and film director as well as comic book writer and illustrator known for his work on films as the Academy Award-winning Who Framed Roger Rabbit and the 1991 cult animated sequel An American Tail: Fievel Goes West.
+Phil Nibbelink is an American animator and film director as well as comic book writer and illustrator known for his work on films as the Academy Award-winning Who Framed Roger Rabbit and the 1991 cult animated sequel An American Tail: Fievel Goes West.

 Career

 Nibbelink worked for ten years at Disney and was a directing animator on Who Framed Roger Rabbit.
 Then he spent ten years working under Steven Spielberg as an animation director, working on films such as An American Tail: Fievel Goes West (which he co-directed with Simon Wells) and Casper as animation director.
 He also directed an animated adaptation of the children's book We're Back!
 A Dinosaur's Story for Amblimation.
 He was originally scheduled to co-direct Balto with Wells, but production on We're Back!
 A Dinosaur's Story was incomplete, so Wells advised Nibbelink to continue working on We're Back!
 A Dinosaur's Story, while he set to work on Balto.
 Afterwards, Nibbelink began working with Dick and Ralph Zondag (with whom he and Wells had co-directed We're Back!
 A Dinosaur's Story) on the upcoming movie, Cats, until it was cancelled after Amblimation's founder and owner, Steven Spielberg, closed the studio in 1997 and co-founded DreamWorks Animation.